 - Early 2020: Council to appoint a large (25-30 member) General Plan Advisory Committee to consider proposals to amend the General Plan based on the results of the “Listen and Learn” Tour.

 - In other upcoming City activity related to the current General Plan, on February 12 the City Council approved a GP amendment to make possible the Harbor Pointe Senior Living project (a use not presently allowed at the proposed site).
-The Koll Center Residences proposal also requires at minimum a minor change to the General Plan (to transfer 3,000 square feet of retail development allocation), and many, including SPON, have questioned whether the proposal is otherwise in compliance with the General Plan vision for the Airport Area.
+In addition, approval of the Ford Road Residential and Vivante Senior Living applications would require General Plan amendments to change the those properties’ current land use designations (currently “Public Facility” and “Private Institution”).
+The Koll Center Residences proposal also requires at minimum a minor change to the General Plan to transfer 3,000 square feet of retail development allocation, and many, including SPON, have questioned whether the proposal is otherwise in compliance with the General Plan vision for the Airport Area.
 It was the subject of a Planning Commission study session on January 31.

 - March 20, 2019: The GPU Steering Committee held its third meeting, this time in the City Council Chambers (agenda here).
 The Committee, for the first time with all seven citizen members appointed, completed its revisions to the RFP for an outside consultant to manage the “listen and learn” phase of the GPU process, only.
 The group is also heard a presentation about the Harbor Commission’s visioning process, as well as a presentation from staff about updates to the City’s website.